risk-first/website/menagerie/Communication-Risk.md

 ![Protocol Stack](images/communication_protocols.png)

 Each protocol "passes on" to the next one in the chain.
 On the left, we have the representation most suitable for the _messages_:  HTTP is designed for browsers to use to ask for and receive web pages.
-As we move right, we are converting the message more and more into a form suitable for the [Channel]: in this case, microwave transmission.
+As we move right, we are converting the message more and more into a form suitable for the [Channel](Communication-Risk#channels): in this case, microwave transmission.

 By having a stack of protocols, we are able to apply [Separation Of Concerns](), each protocol handling just a few concerns: